S-2197

 Enforcement Authority

-The Director of the Department of Health has authority to investigate any actual, alleged, or suspected violation of this chapter.
+The Director of the Department of Health has authority to investigate any actual, alleged, or suspected violation of the chapter.
+Penalties for confidentiality violations are governed by existing penalties under § 5-37.3-9.
 No private right of action is created.
-Penalties for confidentiality violations are governed by existing § 5-37.3-9.
-The Director is authorized to promulgate rules and regulations to carry out the chapter.
+The Director is authorized to promulgate rules and regulations to carry out the intent of the chapter.

 Penalties

-Penalties for confidentiality violations are those set forth in § 5-37.3-9 (the Rhode Island Confidentiality of Health Care Communications and Information Act).
-The bill does not specify separate civil penalties, statutory damages, or remedies for violations of the operative AI-use restrictions.
-No attorney fees provision.
+Penalties for violations of the confidentiality provisions are governed by the penalties set forth in R.I.
+Gen. Laws § 5-37.3-9 (the Confidentiality of Health Care Communications and Information Act penalty provision).
+The bill does not specify independent penalty amounts for non-confidentiality violations.

 Who Is Covered